fxbriol/fxbriol.github.io/_pages/research-bayesian-robustness.md

 	* This paper received a *Best Student/Postdoc Contributed Paper Award* at ISBA 2021.
 	* A preliminary version of the paper was accepted to the [NeurIPS 2021 workshop "Your Model is Wrong:
 Robustness and misspecification in probabilistic modeling"](https://sites.google.com/view/robustbayes-neurips21/home).

+Another line of work has been on taking existing Bayesian models and making them robust.
+There are many existing approaches to this, typically by modifying the likelihood, but this tends to break any computational advantages of these methods such as conjugacy.
+My work has therefore focused on developing Bayesian methods which are both robust and scalable:

 * Altamirano, M., ***Briol, F-X.*** & Knoblauch, J. (2023). *Robust and scalable Bayesian online changepoint detection*.
 Proceedings of the 40th International Conference on Machine Learning, PMLR 202:642-663. [(***Conference***)](https://proceedings.mlr.press/v202/altamirano23a.html) [(***Preprint***)](https://arxiv.org/abs/2302.04759) [(***Code***)](https://github.com/maltamiranomontero/DSM-bocd) [(***Video***)](https://www.youtube.com/watch?v=exhkRsqq6HA)